 Crenshaw Line Nearing Completion

 The Metro Crenshaw/LAX Line is finishing construction of its 8.5-mile route from the existing Metro Expo (E) Line at Crenshaw and Exposition Boulevards to the Metro Green (C) Line and will serve the cities of Los Angeles, Inglewood and El Segundo, and nearby unincorporated communities.
 Riders will be able to make easy connections with the Metro Rail system, municipal bus lines and other regional transportation services.

 Connecting Rail to LAX

 On March 14, 2019, Mike and officials from Los Angeles World Airports broke ground on the new Automated People Mover at LAX – a 2.25-mile elevated tram that will connect travelers to trains, to a new rental car center, to a transit hub, and to airport terminals.

 Once it is open in 2023, the free elevated tram service will allow passengers to avoid the notorious congestion in the central terminal area.
 When the new state-of-the-art Airport Metro Connector station opens in 2024, the tram will provide users of mass transit – including Metro rail – a convenient way to avoid a car trip to and from the airport altogether.
 That means fewer cars on Westside roads.

 Dynamic Ramp Metering on Sunset

 The Dynamic Corridor Ramp Metering System (DCRMS) is an innovative technology that eases congestion and reduces travel times on the 405 Freeway between the 10 and the 101 and on connecting streets.
 It coordinates Caltrans ramp meters and nearby City traffic signals, enabling intelligent real-time management of both systems.
-Mike secured funding for this regionally significant project as part of his Sunset Traffic Solutions initiative to reduce gridlock on Sunset Boulevard and the project will be complete and fully operational in summer 2021.
+Mike secured funding for this regionally significant project as part of his Sunset Traffic Solutions initiative to reduce gridlock on Sunset Boulevard and the project will be complete and fully operational in November 2021.